cordellandrade/learning-journal/README.md

 ### How to keep a growth mindset
--  Someone success should act as motivation
+-  Someone else's success should act as motivation
 -  Saying I can do this instead of saying I wish I can do this
 - Remembering a growth mindset is needed in coding